πͺͺ Certificate Configuration Guide

 As a result, all your HTTPS servers will display the "Don't check SSL certificate" status, and a warning banner will appear:

-After the app update, if "Allow self-signed certificates" was ON before the update, all HTTPS servers will show the "Don't check SSL certificate" status.
+After the app update, if "Allow untrusted certificates" was ON before the update, all HTTPS servers will show the "Don't check SSL certificate" status.
 This configuration is less secure than the certificate pinning approach.

 If it was OFF before the update, no changes are appliedβ your servers will remain in either "HTTPS Verified" or "HTTPS Untrusted Blocked" status.